Chingoski/TriviaQuiz/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-Trivia Quiz is a quiz game in which the player will be challenged to test his knowledge and memory in a fun an inovative way from questions that consist of five diverse subjects.
+Trivia Quiz is a quiz game in which the player will be challenged to test his knowledge and memory in a fun and inovative way from questions that consist of five diverse subjects.

 # Table of Contents